CaptainMarvelDanvers/Neonatal-incubator-for-developing-countries/README.md

 }
 ```
 ### Why PID system?
-PID gives the opotion to have a Propotional, Integral or Derivative influence on the output error.
+A propotional sulotion overshot with 10+-%...
+PID was needed to reduce the error.

 Set Point = value wanted.

 1. Propotional: error * kP.
 More error = More output.
 This sulution will always overshot the Set point.
 2. Integral: Ki * ∫(error(t)): PI = P + I. More error = Even more output, use I to reduce the overshot.
-3. Derivative: Kd * f'(e)/dt: PID = P + I + D. Higher rate of error = Faster response from system.
+3. Derivative: Kd * f'(e)/dt: PID = P + I + D. High rate of error = Faster response.

 ### Showing data in real time with Matlab